RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 <br>

-You will see and "Owner*" box with a pulldown where you should select the account you set up.
+You will see an "Owner*" box with a pulldown where you should select the user account you set up.
 And to the right you will see a "Repository name*" box where you will enter whatever you want to call YOUR PROJECT.<br>

 <img src="../cicd/captures/howtouseit4.png"  width="250">